-Lawyers may maintain IOLTA accounts only at financial institutions that meet the criteria to be eligible under Rule of Professional Conduct 1.15:
+Under their ethics rules, Illinois lawyers may maintain IOLTA accounts only at financial institutions that meet the criteria to be eligible under Illinois Rule of Professional Conduct 1.15:

 This rule provides that:

 - Financial institutions that want to be eligible to hold any client trust accounts must agree to report trust account overdrafts to the Attorney Registration & Disciplinary Commission (ARDC).
 This ensures that the ARDC, which regulates Illinois lawyers, is aware of mishandling of trust accounts that may indicate other problems with a lawyer’s conduct.
 To meet the requirement, financial institutions must submit a Trust Account Overdraft Notification agreement to the ARDC.
 This requirement is contained in Rule 1.15(h).
 More information is available on the ARDC’s web site.